 Completing the Daily Assignments currently requires using a runestone to battle in a Fortress.
 Runestones are abundant early game but become slower to obtain for free as your rank in each Trace Family increases.

-Players will likely need to buy bags of Runestones to complete their daily tasks each day.
-If you are doing one Fortress battle per day, this is economically worth it.
+If you are doing one Fortress battle per day and running out of Runestones, the bag of Runestones is economically worth it.
 One bag (40 gold) lets you complete 10 days of Fortress battles and daily assignments (100 gold).

 Players can also receive gold as a random drop in Traces, but the chances are low and a drop typically only awards 1 gold.
 This is therefore an unreliable source of gold income, and for the purposes of this guide, it will not be included in the player budget.

-Adding up all of these renewable gold sources and adjusting for the runestone cost, the average daily income comes out to about 14 gold per day:
+Adding up all of these renewable gold sources, the average daily income comes out to about 18 gold per day:

 This figure can be a helpful benchmark, especially for players who have a limited (or no) budget to buy coins, for estimating whether a purchase in Diagon Alley is worth the expense in the long run and maintaining an overall good budget.